gagle/node-argp/README.md

 		.body (function (body){
 			//The configuration has an insertion order
 			body
-					//Display a text string
+					//Display a text line
 					.text ("Random text")
-					//Display a group string
+					//Display a group line
 					.group ("Group 1")
-					//After a group label you typically want to display some options .option ({ short: "a", long: "aa", description: "aaa" }) .option ({ short: "b", long: "bb", description: "bbb" })
+					//After a group line you typically want to display some options .option ({ short: "a", long: "aa", description: "aaa" }) .option ({ short: "b", long: "bb", type: Number, description: "bbb" })
-					//This group string will be displayed before --help, --usage and
+					//This group line will be displayed before --help, --usage and
 					//--version
 					.group ("Group 2");